 There was, however, an acceptance of meetings as a necessary evil, essential for enabling personal interaction, democratic decision making, creativity and innovation.
 Whatever we think of them, it’s clear that business meetings aren’t going simply to disappear.
 Nor should they; a well-run and effective meeting can still be worth the time and effort.
 In their book, How Google Works, ex-Googlers, Eric Schmidt and Jonathan Rosenberg, go as far as to say that meetings can be “the most efficient way to present data and opinions, to debate issues, and yes, to actually make decisions."

 The key phrase here, of course, is “well-run”.
 The success or failure of meetings is ultimately driven by a clear understanding of their purpose, format and the rules of engagement – or lack thereof.
 Time to Think’s Nancy Kline argues that: “A manager’s ability to turn meetings into a thinking environment is probably an organisation’s greatest asset.”
 That’s an interesting perspective, a new way for us all to re-think how best, and when, to call our colleagues together.

-Here are ten basic principles of chairing to help make that happen.
+Here are ten basic principles to help make that happen.

 Principle #1: Do we need to meet at all?